LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     2. Select the Sequential Processing option and set the batch size to the number of orders.
     3. Select the Parallel Processing option and set the number of threads to the number of orders.
     4. Select the Repeating Element field and map the source element that contains the orders.
+54. **Which is NOT a valid consideration when leveraging the Throw New Fault action in an integration flow?**
+    1. If the conditional expression for the skip condition is empty, the fault will never be thrown.
+    2. You are required to define a fault code when configuring the Throw New Fault action.
+    3. You can place the Throw New Fault action inside the Global Fault hander.
+    4. You can place the Throw New Fault action directly on the main flow path.
+55. **You have a use case that requires the design of a synchronous Oracle Integration Cloud (OIC) integration flow that returns a custom business fault message to the client if processing fails due to an external runtime fault encountered during the integration instance execution.
+Which implementation strategy best satisfies this requirement?**
+    1. Implement a Scope fault handler to catch the runtime fault, and then use the Fault Return action providing mapped data for the custom fault.
+    2. Implement a Scope fault handler to catch the runtime fault, then allow the Global fault handler to automatically send the runtime fault to the Error Hospital.
+    3. Create a custom Scope fault handler to catch the runtime fault, and then use the Re-throw Fault action to send the fault to the Error Hospital.
+    4. Implement the Global fault handler to catch the runtime fault, and then use the Re-throw Fault action to send the custom fault to the client.

 ## Respuestas Examen de Prueba YT